tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 A group of documents issued by several fund managers, in order to achieve the degree of diversity that provides him with adequate protection against the fluctuation of the market value of the components of that assortment, and this is expressed by saying that one does not put all his eggs in one basket, or what is expressed in the concept of investment in the field of diversification policy.

 The small size of the savings is not the only reason for the reluctance of investors to invest directly in securities.
 Some investors have abundant financial resources that enable them to purchase various securities.
-However, they are reluctant to do so either because they do not have the experience and knowledge to manage such a variety or because they do not have enough time to meet the needs of these investors, companies specialized in building and managing formations (funds) of securities and investment funds were established, allowing them to buy several shares in those portfolios, commensurate with their available financial resources.
+However, they are reluctant to do so either because they do not have the experience and knowledge to manage such a variety or because they do not have enough time to meet the needs of these investors.
+Companies specialized in building and managing formations (funds) of securities and investment funds were established, allowing them to buy several shares in those portfolios, commensurate with their available financial resources.

 ### 5-6-1 Funds disclosures